Troytmoney/SharkVirus/README.md

-# glitchvirus is a windows virus run at your own risk
+# SharkVirus is a windows virus run at your own risk